rinalds98/Savory-Junction/README.md

 # 2. Scope
 - After a few design choices.
 A simple 2-page website (excluding the log-in/log-out pages) was chosen for ease of navigation.
-- Using UX design, mobile responsiveness and simple color profile.
+- Using UX design, mobile responsiveness, and simple color profile.

 # 3. Structure
 - The user would be greeted with a restaurant image and a call to action button.